-Our primary goal in this center is to share our ideas about how AI can be used to tackle the most difficult societal problems.
+The primary goal of the USC Center for Artificial Intelligence in Society is to share our ideas about how AI can be used to tackle the most difficult societal problems.
 We believe that this agenda can best be tackled by a genuine partnership between AI and social work.

 We draw inspiration from the Grand Challenges of Social Work, the Grand Challenges of Engineering, and the United Nations Sustainable Development Goals, and the United Nations Millennium Development Goals.
 Together, they outline a set of goals which if attained would greatly benefit the wellbeing of countless persons across the world.
 Simultaneously, these set of goals provide important new directions for AI and social science research.
 Based on these goals, our initial projects focus on ending homelessness, fighting substance abuse, preventing suicide, improving access to health care, social responses to global climate change, reducing gang violence, and protecting wildlife.